Blog > Category Post > Posted: 2021-Apr-26, Updated: 2021-May-03

 Energy-efficiency

-• Aluminium windows are known for conducting (transferring) hot and cold, which make them less energy efficient than both vinyl and wood windows, however, some manufacturers build thermal breaks inside the frame and sash to separate interior and exterior surfaces to reduce heat transfer.
+• Aluminium windows are known for conducting (transferring) hot and cold, which makes them less energy efficient than both vinyl and wood windows, however, some manufacturers build thermal breaks inside the frame and sash to separate interior and exterior surfaces to reduce heat transfer.

 • Aluminium windows are practical in rainy, humid climates, and they typically meet or exceed stringent building codes.